Star Trek: The Next Generation: Season 1 (1987–1988)

-The Next Generation was shot on 35 mm film and the budget for each episode was $1.3 million, among the highest for a one-hour television drama.
+The Next Generation was shot on 35 mm film before being converted to analog tape for post-production, and the budget for each episode was $1.3 million, among the highest for a one-hour television drama.
 While the staff enjoyed the creative freedom gained by independence from a broadcast network's Standards and Practices department, the first season was marked by a "revolving door" of writers, with Gerrold, Fontana and others quitting after disputes with Roddenberry.
 Roddenberry "virtually rewrote" the first 15 episodes because of his "dogmatic" intention to depict human interaction "without drawing on the baser motives of greed, lust, and power".
 Writers found the show's "bible" constricting and ridiculous and could not deal with Roddenberry's ego and treatment of them.
 It stated, for example, that "regular characters all share a feeling of being part of a band of brothers and sisters.
 As in the original Star Trek, we invite the audience to share the same feeling of affection for our characters."
 David Gerrold claimed that at one point, Roddenberry's lawyer came aboard and started taking apart six months of work, including the removal of a gay couple that Roddenberry had promised would be included in the series, which made Gerrold decide to leave the show.

 Mark Bourne of The DVD Journal wrote of season one: "A typical episode relied on trite plot points, clumsy allegories, dry and stilted dialogue, or characterization that was taking too long to feel relaxed and natural."
 Other targets of criticism included poor special effects and plots being resolved by the deus ex machina of Wesley Crusher saving the ship.
 Patrick Stewart's acting won praise, and critics noted that characters were given greater potential for development than those of the original series.
 Actors and producers were unsure whether Trekkies loyal to the original show would accept the new one but one critic stated as early as October 1987 that The Next Generation, not the movies or the original show, "is the real Star Trek now".